jamessanford/remote-tsdb-clickhouse/README.md

-remote-tsdb-clickhouse stores timeseries data in ClickHouse.
+prom-scopedb-adaptor stores timeseries data in ClickHouse.

 Implements both Prometheus remote writer (to store metrics) and Prometheus remote reader (use metrics from ClickHouse directly in Prometheus)